Search via the API

 1. Search in documents

-This endpoint returns search results at document level.
+This endpoint returns search results at the document level.
 Each result refers to a document from the knowledge base.

 2. Search in document fragments